Udayachal High School: Overview

 Udayachal Schools comprises three schools, Udayachal Pre-Primary School (junior to senior kindergarten), Udayachal Primary School (standards 1–4) and Udayachal High School (standard 5–10).
 The current principal of the high school is Rekha Pandey.
-The current principal of the primary and pre-primary section is Mrs. Binnaifer Chhoga.
+The current principal of the primary and pre-primary section is Mrs. Priya Nair.
 The motto of the school is "Tamaso ma jyotirgamaya", which means "from darkness, lead us to light."

 Curriculum

 The academic year which commences in June and concludes in April consists of two terms.
 The first term is from June until December and the second term is from January until April.
-There are supervisors for English, Hindi, Marathi, Math and Science.
-There are approximately 40-44 classes each having 30-35 students with one class teacher and other subject teachers.
+There are supervisors for English, Hindi, Marathi Math Social Science Paalash department and Science.
+There are approximately 40-44 classes each having 30-35 students with one class teacher and one assistant class teacher and other subject teachers.
 Students can choose between either Hindi-Sanskrit or Hindi-French or entire Hindi after the seventh grade and also have the option of taking either Computers/Vocational Guidance and Elements of Mechanical Engineering and have the option to also opt for Road Safety Patrol or Scouts and Guides.